serdimoa/charting/Widget-Methods.md

 ```

 ####createPositionLine()
 Creates a new position on the chart and returns an API-object which you can use to control the position properties and behavior.

+####createOrderLine()
+Creates a new order on the chart and returns an API-object which you can use to control the order properties and behavior.
 It's strongly recommended to read [[this article|Trading-Primitives]] before using this call.

 API object methods:
 * `remove()`: Removes the position from the chart.
 You can’t use API-object after this call.